Jason J. Parmeley faces charges in the

 Parmalee.
 That's all we know about him.
 His name

-was on the back of this old portrait, which,
+was on the back of this old photograph, which,

-judging by the clothes, was taken in the 1840s or
+judging by the clothes, probably was taken in the

 know so we can place him in the family tree.